-The role of computers and portable media devices (e.g. cell phones, GPS devices) in criminal and terrorist activity has increased significantly in recent years.
-Criminals are utilizing digital media in all forms of criminal activity.
-As such, devices frequently contain vital evidence, including user information, call logs, location, text messages, email, images and audio and video recordings.
+The role of computers and portable media devices (such as cell phones and GPS devices) in criminal activity has increased significantly in recent years.
+Accordingly, such devices frequently contain vital evidence, including user information, call logs, location, text messages, email, images and audio and video recordings.

-In the area of cyber forensics, a significant barrier for law enforcement is keeping abreast of technology changes.
-New technology, both hardware and software, is released into the market at a very rapid pace and used in criminal and terrorist activity almost immediately.
-The large volume of information contained on digital devices can make the difference in an investigation and law enforcement investigators require updated tools to address the changing technology.
+In the area of cyber forensics, law enforcement has a significant challenge keeping up with technology changes.
+New technology, both hardware and software, is released into the market at a very rapid pace and used in criminal activity almost immediately.
+The large volume of information contained on digital devices can make the difference in an investigation, and law enforcement investigators require updated tools to address the changing technology.

-Since its inception in November 2008, project requirements have come directly from the Cyber Forensics Working Group (CFWG).
-Run by the S&T Directorate's Cyber Security Division, CFWG is composed of representatives from Federal, State and local law enforcement agencies.
-Members meet bi-annually to provide requirements, discuss capability gaps and prioritize the areas of most immediate concern to focus technology development, and participate as test and evaluation partners of resultant solutions.
+Since its inception in November 2008, the Cyber Forensics Working Group (CFWG) has provided project requirements.
+Part of S&T’s Cyber Security Division, CFWG is composed of representatives from federal, state and local law enforcement agencies.
+Members meet biannually to provide requirements, discuss capability gaps and prioritize the areas of most immediate concern to focus technology development and participate as test and evaluation partners of resultant solutions.